jannHds/HotelSystem/README.md

-# Hotel System
+# Hotel Booking System

-A desktop-based hotel management system developed in Java using Apache NetBeans.
+A desktop-based booking management system developed using **Java**, **Java Swing**, and **MySQL**.
+The system allows customers and staff to manage bookings, update personal information, and interact with hotel services through a graphical user interface.

 ## Overview
-Hotel System is a Java application designed to support basic hotel management operations through a graphical user interface.
-The project is structured as an object-oriented application and includes core classes for handling bookings, buildings, people, and the main GUI.
+This project was developed as part of an Object-Oriented Programming course to demonstrate the application of core OOP concepts such as **inheritance, polymorphism, encapsulation, and modular design**.
+The system supports booking creation, cancellation, user management, and dynamic price calculation based on booking type and additional services.

 ## Features
-- Hotel management desktop interface
-- Booking management
+- Customer and staff login system
+- New customer registration
+- Create Standard or Premium bookings
+- Cancel existing bookings
+- Update customer contact information
+- Dynamic booking price calculation
+- Staff dashboard for viewing bookings
-- Person-related data handling
+- Input validation and error handling
+- MySQL database integration

+## Technologies Used
+- Java
+- Java Swing
+- JDBC
+- MySQL
+- Apache NetBeans
+- Git & GitHub

+## OOP Structure
+The project follows an object-oriented design:

+**Booking**
+- StandardBooking
+- PremiumBooking

+**Building**
+- Apartment
+- Villa

+**Person**
-- Building/room structure handling
+- Customer
-- GUI-based interaction
+- Staff

-- Project assets and interface images included
+## How to Run
+1. Clone the repository

+## Development Team
+This project was developed collaboratively by:

+- Jana Hassan Algarni
+- Leen Abdulrahman Hadari
+- Asma Abbas Albeshri
+- Lujan Abdullah Alqahtani
+- Fatimah Hassan Alnasser
+- Lamar Dhafir Alamri

 ## Project Structure
 ```text